 Budding horror writer?
-Download the scariest screenplays here for free
+Download the scariest screenplays here

 An undeniable classic, there’s a lot to be learned about horror filmmaking from Ridley Scott’s original Alien.
 Same goes for the screenplay, which is famed for its minimal, vertical writing style and influences derived from classic 50s sci-fi flicks.
 As O’Bannon himself declared, “I didn’t steal Alien from anybody.
 I stole it from everybody!”

 Dawn of the Dead (2004)

 Widely considered to be “one of the best horror films ever made,” director George Romero’s second Night of the Living Dead feature is a well crafted zombie flick, its shopping mall setting used in great effect to offer a satirical view on American consumerist society.

 Script Reader Pro pointed out that while the screenplay only credits Gunn (Guardians of the Galaxy) and Tolkin (The Player) as rewriters of Romero’s script, “in fact Scott Frank (Minority Report) was also brought in to add some oomph to the action sequences.”